LessPainful/lesspainful.github.com/_posts/2013-01-15-CalabashTraining.md

 ---
 # Intensive Calabash Training

 LessPainful offers a [number of services](https://www.lesspainful.com/pricing) to support the [Calabash](http://calaba.sh) project.
 One of the most popular services has been on-site training for companies adopting Calabash.
-However, until now these courses have been on-site and for a singles companies only.
+However, until now these courses have been on-site and for single companies only.

 <img src="/img/training_karl.jpeg" style="float:left; margin-right:10px"> We'll now run our first public training course, which will be held in London on February 11th-12th.
 To get the most effective training, we'll accept at most 15 participants so reserve your spot now!
 To register, please use [London training registration form](https://www.lesspainful.com/pricing/training).